Vice-President (Administration) and University Registrar

 The QUT Privacy Protocol 1: Use of photographic images and video recordings, outlines QUT’s requirements regarding consent to take photographic images or recordings including photographic images of children.

-Organisational areas using photography and social media in connection with children or young people are responsible for establishing and implementing guidelines or processes to ensure the use of technology and social media is not detrimental to the child or harmful to the child’s safety.
+Organisational areas using photography and related multi media, and social media, in connection with children or young people are responsible for establishing and implementing guidelines or processes to ensure the use of technology and social media is not detrimental to the child or harmful to the child’s safety.

 A member of the University community undertaking research involving children or young people is required to obtain approval from the University Human Research Ethics Committee (UHREC) in accordance with the National Statement on Ethical Conduct in Human Research and comply with University policy and other legislation for safety of children and young people.
-Where research may have a likelihood of causing an inconvenience, discomfort or harm to a child the UHREC ensures that adequate controls or management actions are in place to mitigate and/or manage the risk and that the benefits of participating outweigh or justify the risks before approval to proceed is given.
+Where research may have a likelihood of causing an inconvenience, discomfort or harm to a child the UHREC ensures that adequate management strategies for addressing risk of harm are in place to mitigate and/or manage the risk and that the benefits of participating outweigh or justify the risks before approval to proceed is given.

 The research may also be required to adhere to the Department of Foreign Affairs and Trade (DFAT) Child Protection Policy 2017.